By highrise logo

 Plan and communicate with your manager if you can't make it to work.
 Offer solutions and provide necessary information to colleagues who will cover for you.
 This shows responsibility and commitment to your job.

-In uncertain future situations, such as a sudden illness of oneself or a loved one, it's essential to keep the employer informed and communicate any plans or arrangements that may arise.
-If dealing with a severe or chronic illness of oneself or an immediate family member, discussing the possibility of taking a leave of absence may be necessary.
+In uncertain situations, such as your own sudden illness or that of a loved one, it's essential to keep your employer informed and communicate any plans or arrangements that may arise.
+If dealing with your severe or chronic illness or that of an immediate family member, discussing the possibility of taking a leave of absence may be necessary.

 <div id="six">

-There are many excuses to get out of work, but not all are acceptable.
-No matter your reason, it is essential to prioritize integrity and be respectful in your communication.
-At Highrise, through our 1:1 coaching for growth-minded professionals, you will learn what holds you back and how to improve your skill sets to become better leaders or team members.
+There are many excuses to get out of work, but not all are acceptable reasons.
+No matter your situation, it is essential to prioritize integrity and be respectful in your communication.
+At Highrise, through our 1:1 coaching for growth-minded professionals, you will learn what holds you back and how to improve your skillset to become a better leaders and team member.

 Join our community of growth-minded professionals today.